bandframework/surmise/CONTRIBUTING.rst

 understand the code.

-Documentation for individual functions and classes – which includes at least a basic description, type and meaning of all parameters and returns values, and usage examples – is put in docstrings.
+Documentation for individual functions and classes – which includes at least a basic description, type, and meaning of all parameters, and returns values and usage examples – is put in docstrings.
 Those docstrings can be read within the interpreter, and are compiled into a reference guide in html and pdf format.
-If you want to contribute to the documentation of the architecture of surmise, you can write documentation in reStructuredText format, and edit in ``\docs`` directory.
+If you want to contribute to the documentation of the architecture of surmise, you can write documentation in reStructuredText format, and edit in the ``\docs`` directory.
 If you run ``make html`` in the same directory, HTML pages can viewed.
 As you develop your code, we recommend writing docstrings in your classes and methods.

 On any code that is not self-documenting, provide clear comments when some important thing must be communicated to the user.
 There is no general rule for the number of needed comments.
-Some examples of bad and good commenting habits are given below:
+Some examples of bad and good commenting habits are given below.

 Lack of comments: